 - Student Health and Wellness Center/ 2025 E. Newport Ave, 7th Floor/ 414-229-7429

 - Confidential discussion of other related health concerns

-- Norris Health Center does NOT provide Medical Forensic Exams, but they can refer you to Aurora hospital
+- The Student Health and Wellness Center does NOT provide Medical Forensic Exams, but they can provide referrals.

 Sexual Assault Overview

 Any type of sexual contact or behavior which is unwanted by the recipient and takes place without explicit and freely given consent and understanding.
 Sexual assault can include manipulation, physical force, or coercion.
 Sexual assault about power, control, and entitlement, it is not about sex, attraction, rejection, jealousy, etc. Some examples of this behavior includes:

 - Penetration, or attempted penetration, or another’s body